notexplosive/notexplosive.github.io/_posts/2023-07-10-pest-control-making-of.md

 That's pretty much it!
 It took a bit of tuning to get the numbers right, but the result is a player that feels very reactive to whats going on around them despite the fact that the AI doesn't even know what a "ship" is.

-I played quite a few "reverse shoot em up" submissions to this GMTK.
+I played quite a few "reverse shoot em up" submissions to this jam.
 Partly to scope out the competition but also to see other directions we could have gone.
 I'm very proud of how our "player" behaves.
 Most people do a cyclic pattern or basic repulsion, our AI is dynamic, reactive, and interesting.

 ## Spawn Patterns